Version 0 - Release 0

 ESTAE (R10)

-This will cause the TCS module to be loaded into storage and an ESTAE recovery environment to
+This will cause the TCS module to be loaded into storage and an ESTAE recovery environment to be established.
+When an ABEND occurs, the TCS module will receive control.

 A "Hard Coded" Breakpoint can be assembled into the source code using the following: